 Could you introduce yourself?

-My career path has been somewhat unconventional, and today, I am responsible for all the onboard equipment in the vehicles, such as radios, destination signs, the Operations control & PIS, and ticketing systems.
+My career path has been somewhat unconventional, and today, I am responsible for all the onboard equipment in the vehicles, such as radios, destination signs, the Operating & PI Assistance System, and ticketing systems.
 I also ensure that the commercial offerings align with customer demand while managing the vehicle’s IT systems.

 As part of the renewal of the public service delegation, CTY, a subsidiary of the RATP group, chose Hubup for its system for operational support, passenger information, and management of onboard equipment.

-What motivated you to transition from a heavy to a lightweight Operations control & PIS?
+What motivated you to transition from a heavy to a lighter Operating & PI Assistance System?

 Other than the mapping with GPS, what were the key factors that influenced your decision to choose Unicore?